jeftegoes/AwsOverview/Compute/Amazon EC2 - EBS.md

 - Backups and Replication are your responsibility.
 - They **cannot be detached or reattached** to another instance.
 - When we **create an AMI** from an instance, **data on instance store volumes is not preserved**.
+- Instance store volumes are **not supported for automatic recovery** by Amazon CloudWatch alarms.

 # 6. EBS Volume Types